estarlincito/eslint-plugin-safeguard/docs/rules/trycatch-ensurer.md

-# ESLint Plugin Safeguard
+# ESLint Rule trycatch ensurer

-This is an ESLint plugin that ensures `await` expressions are inside `try-catch` blocks, helping to prevent unhandled promise rejections and improve code robustness.
+This is an ESLint rule that ensures `await` expressions are inside `try-catch` blocks, helping to prevent unhandled promise rejections and improve code robustness.

 ## 📌 Features